tybens/leilanibender.com/blog/content/escape_analysis.md

 ---------------------------------------------------+----------+--------+
 ```

-From this we can observe that disabling escape analysis could not have been that bad for Chrome, with a 3.4% reported slowdown (though it is a significant optimization for a compiler).
-But what about the new escape analysis? `RayTrace` is quite an outlier there, and I find it amusing since the Raytracer probably deals with a lot of objects to represent points and shapes in space, which is exactly what the example in the previous Javascript section was doing.
+From this we can observe that disabling escape analysis could not have been that bad for Chrome, with a 3.4% reported slowdown (though it is a significant optimization for a compiler). `RayTrace` is quite an outlier there, and I find it amusing since the Raytracer probably deals with a lot of objects to represent points and shapes in space, which is exactly what the example in the previous Javascript and Lua sections were doing.

 With the new escape analysis, disabling it cost 6.3% instead of 3.4%, which indicates that the new escape analysis is better.
 These benchmarks are good enough to make note of the importance of escape analysis, what kind of operations it works well on but not good enough to say that "escape analysis makes Javascript 6.3% faster".